 Painting at Last!

-Do not use tape to “cut-in” around the edges of your walls.
+Do not use tape to create clean lines around the edges of your trim and walls.
 Instead, use your brush and 4″ roller.
 Practice your eye-hand coordination!
 Most of the lines you will need to cut are either at the ceiling, or the vertical door and window trim edges.
 In both cases, gravity is working in your favor, since paint will not want to flow upwards or sideways.
 Start by brushing the paint about 1/2″ away from the ceiling or trim edge, and move the brush back and forth, in two or three foot strokes.
 Gradually work the paint closer to the edge. you will find that the ceiling or trim edge may actually act as a guide to help you cut your line.
 Next, use your 4″ roller to create a rolled border around the edges you have cut.
 Do this while your brushed line is still wet.
 Be sure to “feather out” the edges for a smooth appearance.
 Once the edges have been cut and rolled, you can use your 9″ roller to fill in the body.